How to Stop Buying Stuff

 Unfortunately, buying loads of stuff we don’t need has a big impact on the environment.
 It continues to use up our earths precious resources, it pollutes the air, the water and the soil and leaves more waste in our landfills.

-It tells companies that we still want them to keep producing stuff and unfortunately most of it is cheap, easily disposable items made from non biodegradable materials.
-In turn companies continue to burn fossil fuels, mine for materials and dispose of waste into our waters.
+Buying more stuff tells companies that we still want them to keep producing stuff and unfortunately most of it is cheap, easily disposable items made from non biodegradable materials.
+In turn, companies continue to burn fossil fuels, mine for materials and dispose of waste into our waters.

-Once we realise we don’t actually want the item anymore, they end up in landfill or our water where they continue to pollute the environment by leaking toxins into the water and soil.
+Once we realise we don’t actually want the item anymore, they end up in landfill or our waters where they continue to pollute the environment by leaking toxins into the water and soil.

 We really need to come together to do something about this and the best way is to stop telling those big corporations that we want their stuff.